LSTclock: sidereal time clock

 The app uses your location in the following occasions:

 And the app uses your calendar to add new events via the "Choose Date/Time" sheet on iOS/iPadOS.
 The app does not read anything from your calendar.
+On iOS/iPadOS 17+, "Full Access" permission is no longer required but "Add Events Only" is sufficient.

 At any time you can deny or disable the app's access to your location and/or calendar using the "Settings" app; the app can work without these functionalities.